 Making the pattern

-There are plenty of commercial patterns out there for making men’s ties, but the cheapest way is to draft a pattern yourself using an old tie a tie your man no longer wears.
+There are plenty of tie sewing patterns available, but you can also draft a pattern yourself using an old tie your man no longer wears.
 You know what I mean: The one with those mustard stains on it that won’t come out.
 Or, perhaps that tie with a pattern too loud (or embarrassing) to wear?
 Who doesn’t have a gazillion of those?
 Well, that’s what I did.
 I simply disassembled one, drafted a workable pattern from it and was on my way.

 Budget-friendly tip: If you don’t’ have an old tie handy, head over to a local thrift store, where you can usually locate a pile of used ties that’ll probably cost you less than $1!